-Execution of the risk management system: this mainly includes translating the risk management framework (as defined by the Board) in processes and procedures and taking mitigating measures to identify and control all relevant risks (financial risks, insurance risks, operational and other risks).
+Execution of the risk management system: translating the risk management framework in processes and procedures and taking mitigating measures to identify and control all relevant risks (financial risks, insurance risks, operational and other risks).

-Implementing, follow up and evaluation of the organisational- and operational structure to support the strategic goals and to ensure the coherence with the framework of risk appetite with an adequate internal control mechanism and the framework for the proper functioning of the independent control functions.
+Implementation, follow up and evaluation of the organisational- and operational structure to support the strategic goals in line with risk appetite framework and the internal control framework.

-Implementing the integrity policy as defined by the Board by translating this into concrete procedures and processes.
+Implementing the integrity policy as defined by the Board

-Reporting to the Board of Directors, and the NBB and the FSMA
+Reporting to the Board of Directors and the NBB

-The Executive Committee has established the following advisory and preparatory committees: Risk Management Committee, People Board, Legal & Compliance Committee, Life Product and Underwriting Committee, Operational Committee, Transformation Board, Asset & Liability Committee, Model Committee and Capital Management Committee.
+The Executive Committee has established the following advisory and preparatory committees: Risk Management Committee, Legal & Compliance Committee, Life Product and Underwriting Committee, Operational Committee, Transformation Board, Asset & Liability Committee and Model Committee.